 Business advice, training and information on start-up

-- You can download the AGCAS booklet Self-employment (PDF) which contains useful information and contacts.
+- You can download the AGCAS booklet Self-employment (PDF, -1 B) which contains useful information and contacts.

 - HM Revenue and Customs has developed an E-Learning module for people considering setting up their own business.
 The course explains and guides you through everything you need to know to get started, and provides information on things such as self-assessment, national insurance, tax, etc.